vecin2/em_automation/README.md

 Run dtask print-sql and when prompt select the template `hello_world.sql`.
 You should see you  `name` being prompted.

 Tutorials
-Within the templates is provided a set of tutora
+Within the templates is provided a set of tutorials templates They provide good guide and practical examples on how templates are created.
+Feel free to change them to understand

 ### Add New Templates
 To create a new template create a file with `.sql` extension under `$SQL_TEMPLATES_PATH`